jeelfaldu/jeelfaldu/README.md

 # Hi there 👋, I am Jeel Faldu! 🙏
 Life quote:
 > I'm a selftaught developer with a strong eye for innovative design and a keen undersanding of techniques geared toward optimum user experience.

 ## About me

-- 👨  I’m an Android Engineer, living in Junagadh.
+- 👨 I’m an Front-end developer, living in Junagadh.
-- 🎓 I’m student at RK University in 8th semester, Rajkot
+- 🎓 College RK University, Rajkot
-- 📷 Photographer
+- 📷 Photography 🎥 Cinematography, 🚃 Traveling

 ## What I am doing
 - 🏢 Now this days i'm Working With <a href="https://www.epsilon-technology.com"> **Epsilon Technology** </a>
-- 🙌 I mainly do work on Android, PHP, Python, Firebase, Ionic, Angular .
-I currently learning React
+- 🙌 I mainly do work on Android, PHP, Python, Firebase, Ionic, Angular, React, Node, SQL, MongoDB, .
+I currently learning Graphql

 ## Project undertaking
 - <a href="https://play.google.com/store/apps/details?id=com.techsoft.docconverter">**Document converter : docx to pdf image to pdf png**</a>